|Rewards Rating:||4.3 / 5|

 One major drawback to this card is the fact that Hilton Honors points are one of the lowest-valued rewards program currencies.
 We estimate Hilton points are worth around 0.5 cents per point when redeemed for a free night reward.

 This low value makes a big impact on the overall value of the rewards you earn, knocking down what seems like a very high earning rate.
-Nevertheless, the Hilton Honors Ascend card is very lucrative.
+Nevertheless, the Hilton Honors Surpass card is very lucrative.
 Here’s a quick look at what we estimate each dollar of spending gets you in rewards value among major hotel cards (factoring in the earning rate and estimated point value):

 Hilton hotel network